Bregman Circumcenters: Monotonicity and Forward Weak Convergence: Introduction

 We present the main results in this work below. \begin{itemize} \item[\textbf{R1:}] \cref{theorem:ConvBregBackwMonot} characterizes the weak convergence of the forward Bregman monotone sequence.

-\item[\textbf{R2:}] \cref{theorem:Convergence} shows that the sequence of iterations of the forward Bregman circumcenter mapping convergences weakly to a point in the intersection of the fixed point sets of operators inducing the mapping. \end{itemize}
+\item[\textbf{R2:}] \Cref{theorem:Convergence,theorem:xkConvergence} show that the sequence of iterations of the forward Bregman circumcenter mapping convergences weakly to a point in the intersection of the fixed point sets of operators inducing the mapping. \end{itemize}